 Support at least one pattern for khopping in time domain, FFS detailed pattern

-Note:
+Note: the legacy FH period is the period to sound the full SRS hopping bandwidth across the different subbands of mSRS, BSRS RBs each.

 This start RB location hopping is enabled or disabled by RRC signaling.